hanurd25/PCAForFinance/README.md

 ## 1. Principle component analysis to analyse stock returns
 `stockPricePrediction.py` Uses open, high, low, close, volume (OHLCV) data, collected via the yfinance library, to preduct future close prices by using linear regression.

+Two principle components is extracted from the stock data.
+These two explaine a large portion of the variance.

 ## 2.